 It doesn’t stop there.
 Sossusvlei’s sky is the darkest in Africa and the only International Dark Sky Reserve on the continent.
 The absence of light pollution and of humidity in the air (which is what makes stars appear as twinkling), means that some of the world’s best stargazing can be enjoyed here.
 To avoid any light disturbance, at night the lodge is illuminated with red light – an idea worth considering for the upper deck of a yacht as well.
-And for any aspiring cosmologists, the Lodge has its own observatory, hosting a resident astronomer all year round to guide visitors through the planets and constellations.
+And for any aspiring cosmologists, the Lodge has its own observatory, hosting a resident astronomer all year round to guide visitors through the planets and constellations.book now

 Paragon 700 Boutique Hotel & Spa, Italy